In 2015, Linnea Nelson, a Denver-based IT professional, found herself in a situation that commonly plagues Americans.

 From the rabbit hole of online research, she came across an article talking about a new way to save, with Digit.
 “Since I had no savings anyway, it looked like a great way to not have to be an actual adult and still save,” remembers Nelson.

-Save Money Without Thinking About It
+Save Money Without Thinking About It With the Digit App

 For Nelson, Digit was an extremely effective method to help her save without doing much besides linking a checking account.

 On a daily basis, their algorithm analyzed what she could afford to save based on her income, spending, and bills and then withdraws small amounts into an FDIC-insured Digit savings account.